 One driver of interest among States for incorporating climate change in their SWAPs is the potential for federal funding for climate adaptation and resilience as part of national climate legislation.
-Although there were hopes that significant federal funding for climate adaptation would be available to state fish and wildlife agencies through previous climate bills (e.g., the 2009 bill that passed the U.S. House but not Senate), new legislative vehicles offer the promise of significantly increased funding for climate-informed actions through SWAP implementation.
+Although there were hopes that significant federal funding for climate adaptation would be available to state fish and wildlife agencies through previous climate bills (e.g., the 2009 bill that passed the U.S. House but not Senate), new legislative vehicles offer the promise of significantly increased funding for climateinformed actions through SWAP implementation.
 For example, the Inflation Reduction Act of 2022 represents a major step forward in federal legislation to address climate impacts and allocates \$121 million to increase resilience of infrastructure and habitats in the National Wildlife Refuge System and State Wildlife Management Areas.
 The Bipartisan Infrastructure Law, passed in 2021, similarly provides major funding to federal agencies for ecosystem restoration and climate resilience, which could contribute to addressing priority adaptation needs identified in SWAPs.
-Perhaps most significantly, the Recovering America's Wildlife Act, if passed by the U.S.
+Perhaps most significantly, the Recovering America's Wildlife Act, if passed by the U.S. Senate (at the time of this printing, the bill passed the House), would provide billions of dollars to states to implement SWAPs and manage fish and wildlife populations.
+Incorporating climate change into SWAPs would provide the opportunity for state fish and wildlife agencies to leverage this funding to achieve adaptation outcomes benefiting their state's species and habitats.